Introduction to GFCI Outlets

 Are there specific locations where GFCI outlets are required?

-Yes, GFCI outlets are typically required in areas with high moisture exposure, such as bathrooms, kitchens, and outdoor spaces, to enhance safety.
+GFCI outlets are usually required in areas with high moisture, such as bathrooms, kitchens, and outdoor spaces, to improve safety.